arvi3411301/python-cron/README.md

 Once the above commands are executed successfully, head over to `https://www.<cluster-name>.hasura-app.io` (in this case `https://www.h34-excise98-stg.hasura-app.io`) to view your app.

-## Adding your existing Cron code
+## Adding your existing code
-The Cron microservice[1] sample code is inside the `microservices/www/cron` directory.
-You can copy all your existing Cron code directly inside this directory, and start deploying your own Cron code to Hasura cluster.
+The microservice[1] sample code is inside the `microservices/www/cron` directory.
+You can copy all your existing code directly inside this directory, and start deploying your own code to Hasura cluster.

-### Step 1: Add your Cron code in the microservices directory
+### Step 1: Add your code in the microservices directory
-Copy all your exising Cron source code in `microservices/www/cron` directory or replace the `microservices/www/cron` directory with your cron directory.
+Copy all your exising source code in `microservices/www/cron` directory or replace the `microservices/www/cron` directory with your cron directory.
 Ensure that the structure of the directory is coherent with the current structure.

 ### Step 2: How to use CronTab Module
 Getting access to a crontab can happen in five ways, three system methods that will work only on Unix and require you to have the right permissions: